Engerdal Church

 Engerdal Church (Engerdal kirke) is a parish church of the Church of Norway in Engerdal Municipality in Innlandet county, Norway.
 It is located in the village of Engerdal.
 It is the church for the Engerdal parish which is part of the Sør-Østerdal prosti (deanery) in the Diocese of Hamar.
-The white, wooden church was built in a long church design in 1873 using plans drawn up by an unknown architect.
+The white, wooden church was built in a long church design in 1873 using by an unknown architect.
 The church seats about 250 people.

 History

 The first church in Engerdal was built in 1871–1873.
 Johan Olsen from Elverum and Teodor Embretsen Nordvi from Trysil were responsible for the carpentry work.
 The new church was a timber-framed long church.
 The altarpiece was painted by teacher Peder Haugen from Haugen in Engerdal.
 The church building was consecrated in 1873.